Kentucky is at a Crossroads...

 -Infringement upon the right to privacy through the proliferation of contact tracing.

 Subsequently, Governor Beshear has been challenged a number of times in court which has resulted in some of these executive orders issued under KRS 39A being overturned.
-It is for this reason, and for the protection of the basic civil liberties of all Kentuckians that I am pre-filing BR 130 to amend KRS 39A and related statutes.
+It is for this reason, and for the protection of the basic civil liberties of all Kentuckians that I have pre-filed BR 130 to amend KRS 39A and related statutes.

 Never again must we allow the majority of Kentucky’s businesses to be shut down, resulting in the level of economic devastation that we are seeing unfold in the Commonwealth.